 There were no changes in our Ukrainian operations during the period under review.
-In the first half of 2018, Ukraine's political and economic environment continued to be influenced by the conflict between Ukraine and Russia which broke out at the beginning of 2014.
+Ukraine's political and economic environment continued to be influenced by the conflict between Ukraine and Russia which broke out at the beginning of 2014.
 In recent years, our business activity in Ukraine has increased but we have remained conservative about the contracts we sign.
-Our projects are mainly located in the capital Kiev and the surrounding area.
-The ongoing military conflict, 700 km away in eastern Ukraine, has not had a direct impact on our operations, mostly because we right-sized the workforce during earlier periods of recession already and have accepted only such contracts whose risks have been reasonable under the circumstances.
+The Group's projects are mainly located in the capital Kiev and the surrounding area.
+The ongoing military conflict, 700 km away in eastern Ukraine, has not had a direct impact on our operations, mostly because we already right-sized the workforce during earlier recessionary periods and have accepted only such contracts whose risks have been reasonable under the circumstances.
 The situation in the Kiev region has stabilised, considering the backdrop, and companies have started to adapt to the new environment.
-In the period under review, our Ukrainian business volumes tripled compared with the first half of 2017.
+In the period under review, our Ukrainian business volumes tripled compared to the first nine months of 2017.